The Potency of Ungovernable Impulses

-The Potency of Ungovernable Impulses is a 2025 novella by Malka Older.
+The Potency of Ungovernable Impulses is a 2025 novel by Malka Older.
 It is her third book featuring Investigator Mossa and her partner Pleiti, following 2024's The Imposition of Unnecessary Obstacles.

 Plot

 Pleiti is approached by Petanj, an acquaintance from her undergraduate studies.
 Petanj's cousin Villette has been accused of plagiarism.
 Petanj hopes that Pleiti's investigatory and academic expertise can help prove her cousin's innocence.
 Mossa is suffering from clinical depression and declines to assist, so Pleiti travels without her.

 Villette has invented a new kind of atmospheric filter to replace bulky “atmoscarfs”, which protect wearers from Giant's harsh atmosphere.
 She plans to give away the technology for free, threatening existing industries.
 A gas leak occurs in Villette's lab; no one is injured, but Pleiti suspects foul play.
 Anonymous pamphlets continue to accuse Villette of academic dishonesty.
 Pleiti narrows the investigation to a few major suspects: Villette's former tutor, Professor Vertri; Villette's lazy coauthor, Hoghly; and two fellow researchers, Evna and Wojo.

 At a karaoke slam, Pleiti gets into a physical altercation with Wojo.
 The next morning, Mossa appears at Pleiti's lodgings.
 Mossa has disguised herself as a porter and has been present for the entirety of the investigation thus far.
 Pleiti is angry with Mossa for hiding her presence, but the two reconcile.

 Villette's lab is damaged by an explosion.
 At a sporting event, the stadium experiences a power outage.
 Hoghly behaves strangely throughout this incident, but Pleiti cannot prove any wrongdoing.
 In the darkness, an attacker tries to stab Villette.
 Mossa deflects the blade, but the attacker escapes.
 Hoghly is then kidnapped and brought to a research lab.
 Pleiti and her companions rescue him, but the lab is damaged in an explosion.
 Evna reveals herself as the perpetrator, acting out of jealousy of Villette's success.
 Hoghly had assisted her, but Evna double-crossed Hoghly as he became more wary of physical violence.

 Villette decides to leave her university.
 Mossa and Pleiti discuss their future.
 Mossa considers a career as a private investigator.